 What, then, is a response to wildlife and ecosystem health that builds on contemporary ecological science, that addresses rapid, uncertain change, in an era dominated by human influence?
 The answer is: only stewardship processes that are themselves alive and adaptive, just like natural systems are alive and adaptive.

-Monies already secured to Fraser Basin Council for a consultation process represent a $200,000 opportunity to articulate the world views being brought to bear on wildlife and ecosystem health in British Columbia.
-Will we continue to approach wildlife from an anthropocentric set of assumptions, in which species are treated separately, or will we take the time to investigate an ethnocentric lens and transition to a broad ecological view that recognizes the interactive nature of ecosystem evolution.
+Any monies secured for a consultation process on wildlife and ecosystem health must consider the diverse world views being brought to bear; ecocentric or anthropocentric?
+Will we continue to approach wildlife from an anthropocentric set of assumptions, in which species are treated separately, or will we take the time to investigate an ecocentric lens and transition to a broad ecological view that recognizes the interactive nature of ecosystem evolution?

-The online hub recently launched in Victoria called The Local Environmental Observer Network is an exciting initiative that could be set up in communities all around B.C. to give on-the-ground, real-time observations of ecosystem change, with participation from a wide variety of community participants.
-This system would be monitored from a central government site.
+The online hub called The Local Environmental Observer Network is an exciting initiative that could be set up in communities all around B.C. to give on-the-ground, real-time observations of ecosystem change, with participation from a wide array of community participants.
+The approach has rich possibilities for B.C.